konflux-ci/build-definitions/README.md

 This includes default Pipelines and Tasks.
 You need to have bootstrapped a working appstudio configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.

-Pipelines and Tasks are delivered into App Studio via quay organization `redhat-appstudio-tekton-catalog`.
+Pipelines and Tasks are delivered into App Studio via quay organization `konflux-ci/tekton-catalog`.
 Pipelines are bundled and pushed into repositories prefixed with `pipeline-` and tagged with `$GIT_SHA` (tag will be updated with every change).
 Tasks are bundled and pushed into repositories prefixed with `task-` and tagged with `$VERSION` where `VERSION` is the task version (tag is updated when the task file contains any change in the PR)